karimsa/caltracker/README.md

 To run integration tests for the API, simply run `npm test` in `packages/api`.
 Again, all environment bits are loaded from `.env` and the code has other defaults it applies for test environments.

 To run E2E tests, run `npm test` in the project root.
 This will start the API server, the web server, and run tests with Cypress.
+To develop E2E tests, run `npm run cy:open` instead - it will open cypress in open mode and run the same api & web servers.